Make the Right Lighting Decisions

-GREEN CREATIVE retrofit solutions are available in Warm White (3000K) and Natural White (4000K) as defined by ENERGY STAR to replace incandescent and halogen sources.
+GREEN CREATIVE retrofit solutions are available in Warm White (3000K) and Natural White (4000K) as defined by ENERGY STAR® a to replace incandescent and halogen sources.
 Some SKU’s are also available in Warm White 2700K.

 Furthermore, LED lighting output improves as color temperature is increased.
 The same LED will have a greater light output at 6500K than 3000K, which is why it is important to consider color temperature when comparing two LED sources.

 The measure of the luminous flux density falling on a surface.
 Footcandles or Lux levels are tested in the goniophotometer or with a lux meter.
 The results can be displayed on a graph showing the illuminance level at each distance of the light source as well as the lighted area.
 It is used to determine the type and number of sources necessary to reach a certain illuminance target in an application.
 The lux levels for every project are determined by many factors, most importantly the intended use of the environment.
 For instance, an office illuminance requirements will be higher than a hotel room.

 CRI measures the ability of a light source to accurately reproduce colors and is measured on a scale from 0 to 100.
 Natural light has a CRI of 100 and is what all light sources strive to replicate (top picture).
 A CRI of 65 is considered poor (bottom picture) while a CRI of 80 is considered good.
 Halogen and Incandescent sources have CRIs close to 100, while fluorescent sources are usually around 80.
 ENERGY STAR® requires a CRI of 80 for integral LED lamps.